-The nut is similar to the bridge’s saddle, in that features narrow grooves which hold the strings in place evenly, before they enter the tuning pegs.
+The nut is similar to the bridge’s saddle, in that features narrow grooves that hold the strings in place evenly, before they enter the tuning pegs.
 It’s also designed to raise them away from the fingerboard by just a couple of millimeters so that you get a note when you press down on the strings.

-Believe it or not, the first ukulele strings were actually made from catgut, however, nowadays manufacturers tend to use a variety of different materials, depending on the size of the instrument you’re playing.
+Like all stringed instruments, the first ukulele strings were made from catgut.
+Nowadays, manufacturers use a variety of different materials, depending on the size of the instrument you’re playing.

-For example, the smaller soprano and concert sizes often feature nylon strings, while the larger baritone ukulele and tenor models incorporate a combination of nylon and metal wound strings that offer a fuller tone (especially for playing lower notes).
+The smaller soprano and concert sizes use nylon strings, while the larger baritone ukulele and tenor models use a combination of nylon and metal wound strings that offer a fuller tone (especially for playing lower notes).

 We hope this guide has educated you on what things are called at least and has given you a renewed enthusiasm for this wonderful instrument.